cowkami/tascal/README.md

-# POC for schema driven api development based on openapi
+# POC for schema driven REST API development based on openapi